Acton–Northolt line: Northolt Halt and station

 Northolt Halt, located on the opposite side of the road bridge from the current Northolt tube station, was opened by the GWR in 1907.
 It was later renamed "Northolt (for West End) Halt", before gaining station status under its original shorter name.
 It was closed in 1948 following the extension of the Central line to West Ruislip, the current tube station opening on 21 November 1948.

 Greenford facilities

 A 1914 Railway Clearing House map of railways in the vicinity of Greenford.

 The GWR Greenford station in 2001.
 The forecourt of the surviving platform and part of the platform itself are now built upon by a 1990s business park.

-Semaphore signals at Greenford station in 2002.
+Semaphore signals still in place at Greenford station in 2026.

 A London Underground train entering Greenford station in 2006.

 The remaining wooden escalators at Greenford in June 2006, removed in 2014 and replaced with an inclinator.
 The wooden escalator leading up to the platforms, was the last of its kind in use on the London Underground.